Linux OpenMP Benchmark Results

 To Start

-The new Internet Home for my PC Benchmarks is via the link
+The Internet Home for my PC Benchmarks is via the link

 Roy Longbottom's PC Benchmark Collection